 7. For general neck pain

-The best sleeping positions for neck pain are the back or side because they keep the neck and spine aligned with the body.
+The best sleeping positions for neck pain are the back or side because they align the neck and spine with the body.

 It’s best to avoid stomach sleeping because the head is twisted to the side, which puts pressure on nerves in the neck.